Last Updated on February 2, 2024 by Editorial Team

 3. Toon Math

-Amazing graphics and intense gameplay will let your kid hooked to it for hours.
-Toon math is the game for almost any age group.
+Amazing graphics and intense gameplay will keep your kid hooked to it for hours.
+Toon math is a game for almost any age group.
 Toon math lets you play the game at your own pace.
-Toon math is available on the play store and amazon app store at the moment.
+Toon Math is available on the Play Store and Amazon app store at the moment.
 More than 500,000 users play this game worldwide.
-It is sitting at 4.5-star ratings at the android play store.
+It is sitting at 4.5-star ratings at the Android Play Store.

 4. Sushi Monster

 Developed by the Scholastic educational team, Sushi Monster is a fun game to test and practice your math facts fluency.
 Users need to solve a series of addition and multiplication problems by feeding the monster numbered plates of sushi.
 Players are given a series of products and sums.
 They need to build correct equations to feed the monster within the timeframe.
 The quicker they give the correct solution, the higher the score will be.

 The game tests more than just mental maths fluency, players need to plan ahead, as the order in which they choose sushi plates will determine if they fully complete the level.
 Sushi Monster is recommended for children aged 6 and older.
 It is currently sitting at a 4.0-star rating at the app store.
 At the moment, the Sushi monster has 7 addition levels, 5 multiplication levels, 4 rounds/level, and 14 target numbers/round.

 Math 24 lets you practice mental math skills with numbers and operators on screen with a single goal of making it to 24.
 The game has stage mode and speed mode.
 The latter tests the automaticity level of your grip on math facts.
 Graphics are minimalistic but adorn the gameplay.
 The best part is that it tests an individual’s strategic abilities in maths.
 Kids can use different operators as per their strategy to make it to the 24 number.